edamame-course/docs/AMI_info.md

 ---
 {% include JB/setup %}

-Our AWS ami can be found by searching for " ".
+Our AWS ami can be found by searching for `EDAMAME-2015` or `ami-af04f2c4`.
+[See this page for help](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/usingsharedamis-finding.html) on finding public AMIs.

 **Here's what on the AMI and everything *should* be playing well together:**